rezahusain/rubric/sdf/final-project/technical.md

 ## Version Control
 - [ ] Is the project using version control?
 (Git)
-- [ ] Is the repository in GitHub? (with name of your project)
+- [ ] Is the repository in GitHub? (or similar)
-- [ ] Is the project using git-flow, branching and pull requests? (at least some of the time)
+- [ ] Is the project using git-flow, branching and pull requests? (at least once)
 - [ ] Does the project have regular commits with clear, descriptive messages?
-- [ ] Is the project using github issues connected to pull requests?
+- [ ] Is the project using github issues connected to pull requests? (at least once)

 ### Bonus
 - [ ] Has a github project kanban board